RashmithaRaghu/RashmithaRaghu/README.md

 # 💫 About Me:
-Young Software Engineering from India blending innovation with techmology.
+Young Software Engineering from India blending innovation with technology.

 Reach out to me at rashmitha.rmenase@gmail.com